Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Proposed Ridge Solution for BLS by Inverse Cholesky Factorization of a Partitioned Matrix

 The BLS algorithm proposed in \cite{BLSpaper2021zhf1} is only an efficient implementation of the original BLS on added nodes, which is based on the inverse Cholesky factor of the Hermitian matrix in the ridge regression (\ref{AinvLimNumda0AAiA1221}).
 Thus the efficient BLS in \cite{BLSpaper2021zhf1} also assumes the ridge parameter $\lambda \to 0$, as the original BLS.

-In this section, we will propose an algorithm to implement the ridge solution for the incremental BLS on added nodes, where it is no longer required to assume the ridge parameter $\lambda \to 0$.
-We compute the ridge solution from the inverse Cholesky factor of the Hermitian matrix $\mathbf{A}^{T}\mathbf{A} +\lambda \mathbf{I}$ in the ridge inverse (\ref{Generelized_inv_def1}), and update the inverse Cholesky factor efficiently by extending the inverse Cholesky factorization in \cite{my_inv_chol_paper}.
+For the incremental BLS on added nodes, we will propose an efficient ridge solution based on the inverse Cholesky factor~\cite{my_inv_chol_paper} and its numerically more stable implementation, which are abbreviated as \textbf{Chol-1} and \textbf{Chol-2}, respectively.
+It is no longer required to assume the ridge parameter $\lambda \to 0$ in the proposed efficient ridge solution, which computes the output weights from the inverse Cholesky factor of the Hermitian matrix $\mathbf{A}^{T}\mathbf{A} +\lambda \mathbf{I}$ in the ridge inverse (\ref{Generelized_inv_def1}), and updates the inverse Cholesky factor efficiently by extending the inverse Cholesky factorization in \cite{my_inv_chol_paper}.